huang-jiaming/comp9517project/README.md

 ## TO DO
 Thanks for reading to the end of the README.
 To practice this, and to make sure everyone understands the process, I want you to follow the steps, set-up your GitHub account, set-up your environment, create a new branch, write some dummy code, push, and create a pull request.
 Follow the steps below on how to create some dummy code once you've created your new branch.
+1. Run `git pull`.
+Do this every time you are about to work on the project, in case new changes have been made.
+If there are merge conflicts, just message me and we can sort them out together.
-1. Create a file and modify it in vim: `vi test.txt`
+2. Create a file and modify it in vim: `vi test.txt`
-2. Press `i`.
+3. Press `i`.
 You should see `INSERT` appear on the bottom left of your terminal.
-3. Type your name.
+4. Type your name.
-4. Press `esc`.
+5. Press `esc`.
 This will exit insert mode.
-5. Type `:x` and press `Enter`.
+6. Type `:x` and press `Enter`.
 This will write and save your work, and you should be back in your directory.